Sapphire-Snail/Democrify/README.md

 This feature has proven to be quite complex to implement, but it is our next priority in implementation of this awesome project.
 You can find our vision of Live Mode [here](https://github.com/Sapphire-Snail/Democrify/wiki/Live-mode)

 # Get started
+1. Navigate to your `.\Democrify` folder
-1. `npm i` to install dependencies
+2. `npm i` to install dependencies
-2. `npm run server` to start the backend server
+3. `npm run server` to start the backend server
-2. `npm start` to start the client
+4. `npm start` to start the client

 # Contributors